brycejohnston/evapotranspiration/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause).

+The original PyETo Python package it is based on was released under the BSD 3-Clause License (see LICENSE-ORIGINAL.txt).